alkasm/timingdiagram/README.md

  ])
  ```

-Here we can easily see that all users were logged in between 22:55:54 and 23:08:07 on 2019-08-27.
+So all users were logged in between `22:55:54` and `23:08:07` on `2019-08-27`.
 The additional states at the beginning and end signify the start and end times of the logs.